xiaomingyang-git2021/xiaomingyang-git2021/README.md

 - [Tuner](https://xm-tuner-full-stack.netlify.app/)

   This is my first small app with database and backend and frontend.
 When you click on Tuner, you can see a list of songs.
 You can also add, delete or edit your favorite song list.
 Everyone is welcome to test this application.
+Since the backend is deployed on heroku, its response speed will be a little slow, and it takes a little patience to wait for its connection, which is hereby explained.

 - [Snack-A-Log Pair Programming Lab](https://romantic-einstein-9a7ad6.netlify.app)